 Supervision Received and Exercised

-Receives general direction from assigned management and may assist in training other
+Receives general supervision from assigned management staff.

 Essential Duties and Responsibilities

 Any of the following duties may be performed.
 These examples are not necessarily performed by all incumbents, however, and do not include all specific tasks an incumbent may be expected to perform.

 • Analyzes and monitors technology systems, then submits any suggested changes, including replacements or additional systems, feature additions, upgrades, etc., to the Information Technology Manager for review.

 • Under the direction of the Information Technology Manager: coordinates with department staff to develop and lead plans for implementing assigned technology projects.

 • Researches sources for needed equipment and software; makes recommendations for purchase and replacement; assists in the development and implementation of replacement schedules.

 • Documents procedures and routines by creating, maintaining, and updating procedure manuals and other forms of written documentation.

 • Responds to requests for assistance with computer hardware and software sent by Yakima Valley Libraries staff members.
 Maintains helpdesk records.

 • Assists in monitoring, operating, installing, configuring, maintaining, securing, and documenting server and network hardware, software, applications, related equipment, and connectivity that support various applications and activities